-Dr. Rahul Sharma is the inaugural Chairman of the academic Department of Emergency Medicine at Weill Cornell Medicine and the Emergency Physician-in-Chief for New York Presbyterian-Weill Cornell Medicine and an Associate Professor of Clinical Medicine and Healthcare Policy and Research.
-He oversees all academic and operational activities for the Division of Emergency Medicine and for the NYP-Weill Cornell Medical Center and NYP-Lower Manhattan Hospital Emergency Departments, which see over 130,000 total annual patient visits.
+Dr. Rahul Sharma is the inaugural Chairman of the academic Department of Emergency Medicine at Weill Cornell Medicine and the Emergency Physician-in-Chief for New York Presbyterian-Weill Cornell Medical Center.
+He is an Associate Professor of Clinical Medicine and Healthcare Policy and Research.
+He oversees all academic and operational activities for the Division of Emergency Medicine and for the NYP-Weill Cornell Medical Center and NYP-Lower Manhattan Hospital Emergency Departments, which see over 140,000 annual patient visits.
 Dr. Sharma also serves as the Chief and Medical Director of Emergency Medical Services (EMS) for the NYP enterprise.

-Dr. Sharma received a combined MD/MBA degree in Health Management from Tufts University School of Medicine.
-He completed his specialty training in Emergency Medicine at NYU Medical Center/Bellevue Hospital, where he was selected as Chief Resident.
+Dr. Sharma received a combined MD/MBA degree in Health Management from Tufts University School of Medicine and then completed his specialty training in Emergency Medicine at NYU Medical Center/Bellevue Hospital, where he was selected as Chief Resident.
 During his residency, he received several awards, including the American Medical Association (AMA) Foundation Leadership Award and the Emergency Medicine Residents' Association (EMRA) National Leadership Award.
 Dr. Sharma previously served as the Executive Vice Chief of Emergency Medicine at Weill Cornell Medicine.
 Prior to that, he served as the Medical Director and Associate Chief of Service for the Emergency Department at NYU Langone Medical Center.

 As the recipient of two national teaching awards and the founder of several innovative programs, Dr. Sharma has an established record as a medical educator.
 He has been awarded the Emergency Medicine Residents’ Association (EMRA) National Excellence in Teaching Award and the American College of Emergency Physicians (ACEP) National Faculty Teaching Award.
-Dr. Sharma has founded and led several educational initiatives, including the first endowed Healthcare Leadership and Management (HLM) Scholars Program for medical students at Weill Cornell Medicine, the first Physician Assistant Residency Program at NYP-Weill Cornell, the Emergency Medicine Inservice Board Review Program at New York Presbyterian Hospital, and the Weill Cornell Emergency Department Medical Scribe Program.
+Dr. Sharma has founded and led several educational initiatives, including the first endowed Healthcare Leadership and Management (HLM) Scholars Program for medical students at Weill Cornell Medicine, the first Physician Assistant Residency Program at NYP-Weill Cornell Medicine, the Emergency Medicine Inservice Board Review Program at New York Presbyterian Hospital, and the NYP-Weill Cornell Emergency Department Medical Scribe Program.
 He also serves as a strategic advisor and member of the core leadership team for the Executive MBA/MS in Healthcare Leadership program offered by Weill Cornell Medicine and the Johnson School of Management.